 Any disaster can lead to structural damage to your place of business, damage to your business equipment or contents, lead to an interruption in your ability to conduct business, or result in a complete shutdown of your business, even if temporarily.

 Most businesses have purchased insurance to protect their business in hopes that in the event of a catastrophe they will quickly be able to get their employees back to work and get back to business.
-Business owners understand that an insurance policy is just a contract and business men and women deal with contracts every day.
+Business owners understand that an insurance policy is just a contract.
 You paid your insurance premiums, which was your end of the deal, pursuant to your insurance contract.
 Now that your business has been damaged because of a catastrophic event, you file your claim and you believe that you will be paid quickly on your claim, which is what you believe is the insurance company's end of the deal.
 You need to get up and running.
 After all, you have employees that need to get back to work so they can support their families and you have clients that you are accountable to.

 Unfortunately, getting your claim paid is almost never as easy as filing a claim and answering some questions for the insurance company.
 Before you know it you are in the middle of a quagmire of technical terms and ad nauseam requests for information from your insurance company all the while attempting to keep your head above water and sustain your business.